 Mobile.
 There are four network operators in the German market: Deutsche Telekom, Vodafone, E-Plus and Telefónica Germany.
 Each of these operators has its own mobile access network.
+In October 2013, Royal KPN NV's shareholders agreed on the sale of E-Plus to Telefónica Germany, which will, subject to regulatory approval, create a combination of these mobile operators and their access networks.
 Over recent years the mobile operators utilized their networks by allowing MVNOs to sell their own branded mobile products.
-The German market has one of Europe's most advanced mobile service provider sectors, with Freenet AG's mobilcom-debitel currently being the largest service provider.
+The German market has one of Europe's most advanced mobile service provider sectors, with freenet AG's subsidiary mobilcom-debitel GmbH currently being the largest service provider.
 Discounters and large retailers have also entered the market in cooperation with mobile operators and offer mobile voice and data services under their own brands.
-The German market for mobile services is still growing, but price levels are decreasing and we expect increasing competition, including price erosion.
+The mobile penetration rate in Germany is estimated to be 138% (Federal Network Agency, 2013) and the German market for mobile services is still growing.
+The volume of mobile call minutes, short message service (commonly known as SMS) and data has increased substantially over the years, whereby mobile data revenue as a percentage of total mobile revenue has increased considerably (Source: Dialog Consult/VATM, 2013).
+The total German mobile market size is large, with €26.1 billion of revenue in 2012, of which €19.1 billion represent customer subscription fees (Source: Federal Network Agency, 2013).
+At the same time, price levels are decreasing and we expect increasing competition, including price erosion.